VIKRANT17565/VIKRANT17565/README.md

 ## 🚀 About Me
-I'm VIKRANT, Third Year(B.E.
-Computer Engineering) student at Thakur College Of Engineering and technology.
+I'm VIKRANT, B.E.
+Computer Engineering student at Thakur College Of Engineering and technology.

 skills: